marchel99/marchel99/README.md

 🌱 Currently learning C/C++

 ------------------
-I'm a fourth-year student at Lodz University of Technology with a passion for 3D modeling, electronics, and embedded systems.
-I have experience with programming languages such as C/C++, and I enjoy experimenting with both hardware and software technologies to create innovative projects.
+I am a senior-year student at Lodz University of Technology, deeply interested in 3D modeling, electronics, and embedded systems.
+My skillset includes programming languages like C/C++, and I am passionate about exploring both hardware and software technologies to develop creative projects.

-On my Github profile, you'll find a collection of my projects, ranging from simple LED blinking projects to complex robotic systems.
-I believe in open-source software and hardware, and I love sharing my knowledge with others by contributing to various Github repositories.
+My GitHub profile showcases an array of projects, from basic LED blinking tasks to intricate robotic systems.
+I am a strong advocate for open-source software and hardware and take pleasure in sharing my expertise by contributing to various GitHub repositories.

-One of the areas where I believe my skills in 3D modeling can truly shine is in creating custom enclosures, cases, and structures for my electronic projects.
-I believe that the combination of 3D modeling, electronics, and programming has tremendous potential for innovation, and I'm excited to explore this area further.
+I believe that my 3D modeling abilities can excel in designing custom enclosures, cases, and structures for electronic projects.
+The fusion of 3D modeling, electronics, and programming offers immense possibilities for innovation, and I am eager to delve deeper into this domain.

-Feel free to take a look at my Github profile and reach out to me for collaboration or project ideas.
-I'm always excited to work on new and challenging projects that push the boundaries of what's possible in electronics and programming.
+Please feel free to browse my GitHub profile and contact me for collaborations or project suggestions.
+I am always thrilled to take on new and demanding projects that challenge the limits of electronics and programming.

 ------------------
 # 💻 Tech Stack: